negotiation_1048

 • The inspection is within five days of the accepted offer, a shorter period than average to facilitate a quicker sale.

-• The offer is cash only, which also provides a quicker closing.
+• The offer is cash-only, which also allows for a quicker closing.
 A proof of cash is also submitted with the offer.

 • The listing broker spoke with the selling broker and found out the buyer is downsizing after recently selling their business for a large sum.

-In negotiations to buy or sell property, both parties want something, and both parties must walk away satisfied that the terms of the agreement provided what they need.
+In negotiations to buy or sell property, both parties want something, and both must walk away satisfied that the terms of the agreement meet their needs.

 To achieve the goal of arriving at a mutually satisfying agreement, the following must occur:

-Buyer and seller information can be found on Google, Facebook, LinkedIn, and many other platforms, since people tend to share many aspects of their lives on these platforms.
+Other buyer and seller information can be found on Google, Facebook, LinkedIn, and many other platforms, since people tend to share many aspects of their lives there.
+Brokers can find this information.

 .